debuss/Common-PrintServer/README.md

 ### Base URL

-All requests must be done on :
+All requests must be done on : `http::locahost:4567/`.
-* http::locahost:4567/
-* http::locahost:4568/

-depending on your website using HTTPS or not (see **Ports** upper).

-Therefore, to fetch a list of available printers you can call either `http://localhost:4567/getPrinters` or `https://localhost:4568/getPrinters`
+Therefore, to fetch a list of available printers you can call [http://localhost:4567/getPrinters](http://localhost:4567/getPrinters).

 ### `GET /getPrinters`